-The newest forest inventory data was compiled in a joint effort by the U.S. Forest Service and the North Carolina Forest Service in 2015.
-Keep in mind, forestry data is often reported a few years after the data has been collected due to the calculation process.
-Hence, the report updates North Carolina through 2013.
-The report can be downloaded by clicking here.
+Forest inventory data is updated annually through a joint effort by the U.S. Forest Service and the North Carolina Forest Service.
+Keep in mind, forestry data is often reported two years after the data has been collected due to the monitoring process.

-It is estimated that there are over 500,000 NIPF in North Carolina.
+It is estimated that there are 500,000 NIPF in North Carolina.